cfsimplicity/spreadsheet-cfml/README.md

 ##Usage

+Note that this is not a Lucee extension, so **does not need to be installed**.
+To use it, simply copy the files/folders to a location where `Spreadsheet.cfc` can be called by your application code.

 The following examples assume the file containing the script is in the same location as the spreadsheet.cfc.

 You will probably want to place the spreadsheet library files in a central location with an application mapping, and instantiate the component using its dot path (e.g. `New myLibrary.spreadsheet.spreadsheet();`).